 Personal information collected by the College is disclosed, only as required, to carry out the business of the College.
-In these processes, personal information may be disclosed to College staff, College committees, external consultants or contractors, individuals and other regulatory bodies, as required.
+In these processes, personal information may be disclosed to College employees, College committees, external consultants or contractors, individuals, and other regulatory bodies, as required.
 In addition, an individual’s personal information may be disclosed by the College through:

 How do we protect the privacy of the individuals of which we have personal information?

-In addition, College staff, volunteers and contractors who have access to personal information are required to sign a confidentiality agreement.
+In addition, College employees, volunteers and contractors who have access to personal information are required to sign a confidentiality agreement.

-The College undergoes measures to ensure the security of the information our staff and representatives encounter.
-These include:
+The College undergoes measures to ensure the security of the information our employees and representatives encounter.
+These include the implementation of:

 Does the College store any data outside Canada?

-No, information stored on the College’s website and registration system are stored on servers within Canada.
+No, information stored on the College’s website and operating systems are stored on servers within Canada.